merely-useful/r-rse/appendices/assignments.md

 learners taking this course are probably already familiar with these tasks and would benefit more from the course if they see and use an application they are familiar with.
-    - If it doesn't involve data, it's still recommended to structure the project package around using or working with data in some way.

 TODO: Add some examples that instructors can based off of and deviate if needed.